Arizona Leisure - Vacation Guide

 Flagstaff AZ is considered the commercial hub of Northern Arizona and is an ideal home base when visiting some of the most popular Northern Arizona attractions including the Grand Canyon South Rim which is less than 70 miles north of Flagstaff.
 Flagstaff is home to Northern Arizona University, so you can consider Flagstaff as a college town located at the convergence of Interstate 40 (East-West) and the I-17 Freeway from the south about 150 miles from the Phoenix and Scottsdale area.
 See the Flagstaff AZ Map.

-So Many Things To Do in Flagstaff
+Attractions & Things To Do in Flagstaff, AZ

 Arizona has the longest stretch of Historic Route 66 which passes through Flagstaff AZ.
 There is a rich culture of the old west and Native American tradition handed down from ancient Indian civilizations that once made their home in Flagstaff.
 Many well-preserved Indian ruins still exist in the area including Wupatki and Walnut Canyon.
 Those who like to hit old town will have a hard time choosing between all of the locally-owned shops, restaurants, galleries, and nightlife in historic downtown.
 Families can even enjoy outdoor movies in the center of town.
 And what a great place to celebrate the coming New Year with the traditional dropping of the Great Pinecone from atop the Weatherford Hotel.
 As Flagstaff’s traditional New Year’s Eve symbol, the Great Pinecone is to Flagstaff what the glitzy giant ball is to New York City.